The importance of innovation

 - fosters the broad commercialisation of innovation in the EU including Public Procurement for Innovation, Design for Innovation, Demand-Side Policies for Innovation, Public Sector Innovation, and Social Innovation

 - develops sector policies to modernise the EU’s industrial base and accelerate the market uptake of Key Enabling Technologies such as Workplace Innovation

 - monitors innovation performance and innovation uptake in order to identify developments that require policy changes.
 Key methodologies include the European Innovation Scoreboards, Innobarometers, Business Innovation Observatory

-- improves regulatory conditions for innovation with measures for entrepreneurship, access to finance, clusters, single market, intellectual property and standards.
+- improves regulatory conditions for innovation with measures for entrepreneurship, access to finance, digital transformation, Single Market, intellectual property and standards.

 Your opinion counts.
 Feel free to contact us.